Joeyetinghan/starter-hugo-portfolio-theme/content/poster/simopt/index.md

 # projects:
 #   - example
 ---
 SimOpt is a testbed of simulation-optimization algorithms.
 I was responsible for coding up test problems, such as a COVID-19 testing frequency problem and a emergency medical volunteer response problem, and implementing algorithms, such as STRONG and ADAM.
-My recent work is focusing on designing a projected gradient solver that addresses problems with linear constraints.
+My latest work was focused on designing solvers that can tackle problems with linear constraints.